“Scholarships”. . .

 If you’re planning to use your service member’s GI Bill® education benefits to fund your education, the GI Bill® Comparison Tool provides information on programs and compares estimated benefits by school.

 The U.S. Department of Education offers financial aid to qualified students.
 But where do you begin?

 Search colleges by any one of ten different factors to find the college that is best for you.

 Explore available resources and talk to a SECO career coach to find a college or career school option that works for you.

 This table illustrates the average total costs of attending an undergraduate institution for first-time, full-time students.

 The U.S. Department of Education’s 'Know Before You Owe Shopping Sheet' helps potential and current students evaluate the true cost of education.
 You can use this tool to determine your out-of-pocket expenses for a school year.

-The Department of Veterans Affairs provides services for caregivers of veterans and post 9/11 veterans on this website.
-Locate available resources or contact the VA Caregiver Support Center at 855-260-3274.
+The Department of Veterans Affairs website provides services for caregivers of veterans and post-9/11 veterans through VA Caregiver Support.
+To locate available resources, contact the VA Caregiver Support Center at 855-260-3274.

 Occupational Outlook Handbook